 C. If either type of submission above (A or B) represents a cooperative project, the nature of the collaboration and an assessment of the applicant's contributions will be requested as part of the online application form.
 All cooperative submissions will be evaluated for a new $2,000 scholarship for cooperative submissions in the Sledge/Benedict competition.

 III.
 An official faculty assessment addressing the significance of the submission submitted by a faculty member in the field represented by the applicant's paper or project.
 Nominees must provide the faculty assessor's contact information as part of the online application; the assessment form will be automatically emailed to the faculty assessor upon submission of the online application form.

 IV.
 No additional materials will be considered, and only applications fully submitted via the online application form by the deadline will receive consideration.

 If you have a situation not addressed above and need guidance, please contact Ms. Noah or Ms. Holmes at 800-477-4225 for special guidance.

-The next deadline for applications will be in Feb.
-2024.
+The next deadline for applications is March 5, 2024.